 Expectations Rationale Process / Practice Expectations While on school property or during school events, students will dress in a manner which is appropriate for the workplace/ classroom.
-Students must wear; Clothing which includes both a top and bottom layer Footwear Students may wear; Any clothing that supports a human rights related need or accommodation Clothing (tops) that expose arms, shoulders, stomach, midriff, neckline, cleavage, and straps but will cover nipples Clothing (bottoms) that expose legs, knees, thighs, hips and expose waistbands but will cover groin and buttocks Any headwear that does not obscure the face, subject to human rights related needs and accommodations Students may not wear; Clothing that promotes /symbolizes illegal activity (including gang activity) or drugs or alcohol or their use Clothing that promotes, symbolizes or incites hate, discrimination, bias, prejudice, profanity, pornography, incites harassment or bullying, threatens harm to the safety of self or others or that includes offensive (e.g. sexist, racist, homophobic, anti-indigenous, anti-Black, anti-Semitic, Islamophobic, etc.) images or language Clothing (mask/scarf) that obscures the face (unless required to meet human rights related needs or accommodations) or public health requirements Undergarments as outerwear Transparent clothing that fully exposes undergarments Swiewear unless required for curricular or co-curricular approved activities Uniforms: Students taking Physical Education, Hospitality and Technical classes must have the approved clothing to participate in class.
-Shoe: Pine Ridge is committed to ensuring that school-level student dress codes: •consider and address the disproportionate and negative impacts that dress code policies may have on specific groups of students based their identities •are progressive and honour the diverse needs and identities and safety of all students and staff •consider and address any safety issues related to the dress code The Student Dress Code also complies with legislative requirements and support the District's commitment to human rights, equity, anti-oppression, anti-racism, non-discrimination, and equitable and inclusive education.
-For reasons of health, safety and school tone, staff and students must be appropriately dressed.
-Our school community is inclusive and respectful of a broad range of cultures and beliefs.
-Assists in the identification of visitors and trespassers.
-All students and staff have a right to a safe and comfortable working environment.
+Students must wear; • Clothing which includes both a top and bottom layer • Footwear Students may wear; • Any clothing that supports a human rights related need or accommodation • Clothing (tops) that expose arms, shoulders, stomach, midriff, neckline, cleavage, and straps but will cover nipples • Clothing (bottoms) that expose legs, knees, thighs, hips and expose waistbands but will cover groin and buttocks • Any headwear that does not obscure the face, subject to human rights related needs and accommodations Students may not wear; • Clothing that promotes /symbolizes illegal activity (including gang activity) or drugs or alcohol or their use • Clothing that promotes, symbolizes or incites hate, discrimination, bias, prejudice, profanity, pornography, incites harassment or bullying, threatens harm to the safety of self or others or that includes offensive (e.g. sexist, racist, homophobic, anti-indigenous, anti-Black, anti-Semitic, Islamophobic, etc.) images or language • Clothing (bottoms) that expose groin and/or buttocks • Clothing (mask/scarf) that obscures the face (unless required to meet human rights related needs or accommodations) or public healthr requirements • Undergarments as outerwear • Transparent clothing that fully exposes undergarments • Swimwear unless required for curricular or co-curricular approved activities Uniforms: Students taking Physical Education, Hospitality and Technical classes must have the approved clothing to participate in class.
+Shoes: Students must wear shoes at all times.
+Open toed shoes, sandals, flip flops are not permitted in most technical courses.
+Rationale Pine Ridge is committed to ensuring that school-level student dress codes: • consider and address the disproportionate and negative impacts that dress code policies may have on specific groups of students based their identities • are progressive and honour the diverse needs and identities and safety of all students and staff • consider and address any safety issues related to the dress code The Student Dress Code also complies with legislative requirements and support the District's commitment to human rights, equity, anti-oppression, anti-racism, non-discrimination, and equitable and inclusive education.
+For reasons of health, safety and school tone, staff and students must be appropriately dressed. • Our school community is inclusive and respectful of a broad range of cultures and beliefs. • All students and staff have a right to a safe and comfortable working environment.
 Process / Practice Students will be asked to change before returning to class.
 In the event that students do not have a change of clothes, attire will be provided.
 Some students may be sent home to acquire appropriate clothing.
 Persistent violation of the dress code will result in progressive discipline.